 He became the 19th captain of the Flames in 2013-14, following in the footsteps of former Flames’ legend, Jarome Iginla, and he’s held the title ever since.
 Not only has Giordano been influential on the ice but he has made a positive impact in the Calgary community as well.
 When you include his career numbers, his legacy is secured as one of the Flames’ best.

 Gary Suter may have been underrated in his day and is often overlooked when discussing top NHL defensemen, yet he is considered one of the best American-born players to play the position.
-He represented his country on numerous occasions, most notably Team USA when they won the 1996 World Cup of Hockey as well as a silver medal at the 2002 Olympics in Salt Lake City.
+He represented his country on numerous occasions, most notably with Team USA when they won the 1996 World Cup of Hockey as well as a silver medal at the 2002 Olympics in Salt Lake City.

 Paul Reinhart is the throw-back name on this list.
 He was drafted by the Atlanta Flames 12th overall in the first round of the 1979 NHL Entry Draft and started his NHL career in 1979-80 with Atlanta.
 He remained with the organization when the franchise relocated to Calgary and played the next eight seasons (1980-88) with the Flames.

 As a solid two-way defenseman with considerable offensive upside, Reinhart was used all over the ice throughout an NHL career that spanned 689 games.
-He was traded to the Vancouver Canucks just 14 games into the 1987-88 season, thereby missing out on the Flames’ memorable Stanley Cup run
+He was traded to the Vancouver Canucks just 14 games into the 1987-88 season, thereby missing out on the Flames’ memorable Stanley Cup

-Reinhart finished his Flames career 4th in points (398), 4th in goals (100), 4th in assists and 7th in games played (438) by a Calgary d-man.
+Reinhart finished his Flames career 4th in points (398), 4th in goals (100), 4th in assists and 7th in games played (438) among Calgary d-men.

 TJ Brodie may be an unassuming name on this list but he has been productive.

-Brodie ranks fourth overall on the Flames’ franchise defensive list in games played (634), fifth in assists (218) and fifth in points (266).
-He also has 48 career goals, good for eighth all-time among Calgary defensemen.
+Brodie ranks fourth overall on the Flames’ franchise defense roster in games played (634), fifth in assists (218) and fifth in points (266).
+He also had 48 goals with the Flames, good for eighth all-time among Calgary defensemen.